dudaka/big-data/README.md

 - If you are planning to teach Hadoop or Spark these notes can be useful in preparing for your classes.

+- If you are preparing for certification exams these can help give you more material to prep on.

-- If you are planning to use Hadoop or Spark these cover caveats and use cases you might be interested in.
+- If you are planning to use Hadoop or Spark in production these cover caveats and use cases you might encounter.